-We have audited the financial statements of Legal & General Affordable Homes Limited ("the Company") for the year ended 31 December 2021 which comprise the Income Statement, Balance Sheet, Statement of Changes in Equity and related notes, including the accounting policies in note 1.
+We have audited the financial statements of Legal and General Affordable Homes Limited ("the Company") for the year ended 31 December 2022 which comprise the Balance Sheet, the Income Statement, the Statement of Changes in Equity, and related notes, including the accounting policies in note 1.

 In our opinion the financial statements:

-• give a true and fair view of the state of affairs of the Company as at 31 December 2021 and of the surplus of the Company for the year then ended;

-• have been properly prepared in accordance with UK accounting standards, including FRS 101 Reduced Disclosure Framework; and

-• have been prepared in accordance with the requirements of the Companies Act 2006, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2019
+- give a true and fair view of the state of affairs of the Company as at 31 December 2022 and of its loss for the year then ended; - have been properly prepared in accordance with UK accounting standards, including FRS 101 Reduced Disclosure Framework; and - have been prepared in accordance with the requirements of the Companies Act 2006, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2019.